farcasterxyz/contracts/docs/snapchain-config-registry.md

 ## 10. Deployment shape

-Two registries, both on Ethereum L1 mainnet, distinguished by address and by CREATE2 salt: one for Snapchain mainnet, one for Snapchain testnet.
-Testnet validators already point at the same L1 RPC endpoint as mainnet ones, so a separate chain would mean provisioning a second RPC secret for no isolation benefit — the isolation that matters is between config sets, not between chains.
+One registry per Snapchain network, on separate chains: mainnet on Ethereum L1, testnet on Sepolia.
+Separate chains rather than two addresses on one, so a testnet config mistake cannot touch mainnet state and the rehearsal costs nothing real.
+Identical creation code, constructor argument and salt put the two at the same address on their respective chains — a convenience, not something to depend on, since a redeploy on either breaks it.

 The constructor takes only `_initialOwner` and no config.
 Seeding happens in the deploy script's setup phase, which keeps the creation code — and therefore any CREATE2 vanity address — independent of the config payload, so revising seed data before launch does not force re-mining a salt.
+The argument is the deploying address, which owns the registry through seeding and hands off afterwards, so the mined salt is bound to the key that broadcasts.

+Deployed through the canonical deterministic-deployment proxy at `0x4e59b44847b379578588920cA78FbF26c0B4956C` rather than the ImmutableCreate2Factory the rest of the repo uses.
+That factory requires the salt's first 20 bytes to equal the caller, which is why every other salt in `.env.example` carries a deployer prefix and only its trailing 12 bytes were mined; the proxy checks nothing, so the whole 32-byte salt is searchable.
+What that gives up is exclusivity: anyone can submit the same salt and init code first.
+The deployment itself is harmless — same creation code and same constructor argument, so the contract that lands is ours, owned by us, at their expense — but it is the reason the setup phase is gated on `configVersion()` rather than on whether this run was the one that deployed.

 ## 11. Consumers